-The CRAM typology consists of six major wetland types, four of which have sub-types (Table 3.4 and Figure 3.2).
-Additional sub-types can be added in the future as needed.
+At this time, CRAM modules have been developed for six major aquatic resource types, four of which have sub-types (Table 3.4 and Figure 3.2).
+These modules are not comprehensive, modification and refinement are ongoing, and new modules will be created with time.